 It is no secret why boutique gyms are gaining popularity across Australia.
 They are paving the way for quality coaching, excellent services and genuine long-term results.

 Looking for more one-on-one time with fitness coaches?
 Boutique gyms have spent a lot of time refining their coaching skills.
-It’s a combination of passion and knowledge that provides the best service and that’s why we think they are small businesses worthy of a hearty pat on the back!
+It’s a combination of passion and knowledge that provides the best service and that’s why we think they are worthy of a hearty small business pat on the back!

-Here’s a list of some of Australia’s top boutique gyms.
+Here’s a great list of ten boutique gyms Australia wide.
 Which one is your favourite?

 Flow Athletic is a luxury fitness club that resembles a modern warehouse, with wooden interiors and exposed scaffolding.
 Director of Yoga Kate Kendall and Director of Fitness Ben Lucas have combined their years of training to open Flow Athletic, a space where a balanced approach to fitness is encouraged by providing a range of yoga, TRX and Spin classes in a natural, innovative and luxurious environment.
 “We got our inspiration from a lot of US gyms and that, at the time, Sydney was lacking in design-focused fitness spaces, says Lucas.